 I know that can seem like a long and arduous process to you right now.

 One thing that can help with creating it is by sharing the screencasts you’ve already recorded in the previous steps with your VA.

 Remember those screencasts of your VA’s tasks I told you to record with Screen-o-Matic?

 Now is the time to let your virtual assistant have it.
 Along with the normal job descriptions that are contained in the email you sent to your VA.

 As your VA goes about the job, he should record each and every step in a Google doc training manual you’ve already created.

 Over time, you’ll have a full training document that can be passed to another virtual assistant in case your present one leaves.

-Of course, you’re going to have to make some edits and adjustments in the manual.
+Of course, you’re going to have to make some edits and adjustments to the manual.